 Create the Main Goal

-The Main Goal should show value and be relevant to your key performance indicators, as defined by you and your CSM.
+The Main Goal should show value and be relevant to your key performance indicators, as defined by you and your Account Manager.
 Use a message or a URL that demonstrates completion.

 - Open the Smart Walk-Thru, Resource, Shuttle, ShoutOut, or Onboarding task to which you would like to add a Goal.
 Goal setup is located in different places for the different Apps;

 - Smart Walk-Thru: Open Smart Walk-Thru Settings, then open Goals Tab;

 - Shuttles: Open the Shuttle;

 - ShoutOut: Open ShoutOut Options, then open Goals tab;